diecutfacemasks/diecutfacemasks.github.io/0005_participate.md

 - designers,
 - producers of face masks,
+- print and packaging companies already certified to produce for pharma or food packaging
 - printers, converters, bookbinders, who have been asked to produce masks or parts of masks

 Please use this platform to connect and share.

 ## Mask evaluation

 - medical experts or testing and certification centers
 - university or higher education institutions
-- print or packaging industry association
+- print or packaging industry associations

 We need your expertise.
+The ideas need reviewing.
 Please help.

 ## Support

-- machinery or software
+- machinery or software companies

-Please take part in this project and see how you can help out.
+- ink and material Manufacturers

+Please let us know if you are willing to offer help, advice, capacity or anything else to us or the community.

 ## How to participate